Chart Color Schemes

 Bentleigh East - North demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Vocational pathways account for 24.5% of qualifications among those aged 15 and above, with advanced diplomas at 11.1% and certificates at 13.4%.
-Educational participation is high in the area, with 33.2% of residents currently enrolled in formal education.
+Vocational pathways account for 24.5% of qualifications among those aged 15 years and over, with advanced diplomas at 11.1% and certificates at 13.4%.
+Educational participation is notably high in Bentleigh East - North, with 33.2% of residents currently enrolled in formal education as of the 2016 Census.
 This includes 11.6% in primary education, 10.2% in secondary education, and 6.0% pursuing tertiary education.

 Frequently Asked Questions - Education